intel/userspace-cni-network-plugin/README.md

 }
 ```

-To test, currently using a local script (copied from CNI scripts:
+To test, currently using a local script (copied from CNI scripts):
 https://github.com/containernetworking/cni/blob/master/scripts/docker-run.sh).
 To run script:
 ```
    cd $GOPATH/src/github.com/intel/userspace-cni-network-plugin/
-   sudo CNI_PATH=$CNI_PATH GOPATH=$GOPATH ./scripts/vpp-docker-run.sh -it --privileged vpp-centos-userspace-cni
+   sudo CNI_PATH=$CNI_PATH GOPATH=$GOPATH ./scripts/usrsp-docker-run.sh -it --privileged vpp-centos-userspace-cni
 ```

-**NOTE:** The *vpp-docker-run.sh* script mounts some volumes in the container.
+**NOTE:** The *usrsp-docker-run.sh* script mounts some volumes in the container.
 Change as needed:
-* *-v /var/run/vpp/cni/shared:/var/run/vpp/cni/shared:rw*
+* *-v /var/lib/cni/usrspcni/shared:/var/lib/cni/usrspcni/shared:rw*
-  * Default location in VPP to create sockets is */var/run/vpp/*.
-Socket files (memif or vhost-user)
-are passed to the container through a subdirectory of this base directory..
+  * Socket files (memif or vhost-user) are passed to the container through a subdirectory of this base directory..
-* *-v /var/run/vpp/cni/$contid:/var/run/vpp/cni/data:rw*
+* *-v /var/lib/cni/usrspcni/$contid:/var/lib/cni/usrspcni/data:rw*
   * Current implementation is to write the remote configuration into a file and share the directory
 with the container, which is the volume mapping.
 Directory is currently hard coded.
 * *--device=/dev/hugepages:/dev/hugepages*
   * VPP requires hugepages, so need to map hugepoages into container.

-In the container, you should see the vpp-app ouput the message sequence of
+In the container, you should see the usrsp-app ouput the message sequence of
 its communication with local VPP (VPP in the container) and some database
 dumps interleaved.